menuclose

 Add in a letter-board and shoot from overtop getting everything in:

-Add in a pet!
-I only recommend this if you have calm dogs or cats.
+I only recommend this if you have calm dogs.
 I always get a photo with the family pet and baby but I rarely put them close to each other on a bed unless it is a very chill dog.
-Cats tend to pop in when they feel like it and you just have to grab what you can!
+(Keep scrolling if you have younger wilder pups!)

 Editing on Your Phone